 5.12 Vice-President.
 In the absence of the President, the Vice-President shall perform the duties of the President and when so acting, shall have all the power of, and be subject to all restrictions upon the President.
 The Vice- President shall be responsible for all the overall supervision and coordination of membership registration, the enforcement of rules, and such other duties as may be assigned by the President or Executive Board.
 The Vice- President shall serve as chairperson of the Membership Committee.

 5.13 Secretary.
-The Secretary shall be custodian of the club records.
+The Secretary shall be the custodian of the club records.
 The Secretary shall keep minutes of the meetings of the members and of the Executive Board.
 The Secretary shall see that all notices are duly given in accordance with the provisions of these By-Laws.
 The Secretary shall keep a record of the names and addresses of the members of the club.
-The Secretary shall sign, with the President, any deeds, mortgages, bonds, contracts, levies or other instruments authorized for execution by the Executive Board.
+The Secretary shall sign, with the President, any deeds, mortgages, bonds, contracts, levies, or other instruments authorized for execution by the Executive Board.
 The Secretary shall, in general, perform all duties incident to the office of Secretary and such other duties as may be assigned by the President or as may be prescribed by the Executive Board from time to time.

 5.14 Treasurer.
 The Treasurer shall have charge and custody of, and be responsible for, all funds and securities of the club.
 The Treasurer shall receive and give receipts for all money in the account name of such banks, trust companies, or other depositories as shall be selected by the Executive Board.
 The Treasurer shall be bonded by the Booster Club.
-The Treasurer shall verify charges and expenditures and shall report to the membership at the annual meeting the financial position of the club.
-The Treasurer, in general, shall perform all duties incident to the office of Treasurer and such other duties as may be assigned to the Treasurer by the Executive Board from time to time.
+The Treasurer shall verify charges and expenditures and shall report to the membership at the monthly meeting the financial position of the club.
+The Treasurer, in general, shall perform all duties incident to the office of the Treasurer and such other duties as may be assigned to the Treasurer by the Executive Board from time to time.
 The Treasurer shall serve as chairperson of the Finance Committee.